 Good news: there are many steps you can take to prevent VVC!

 This is a very detailed technical paper may require a break (or three) to get through.
 That said, It's a very comprehensive explanation of the pathology of VVC, and we guarantee you’ll come out on the other side more informed.
 From: Clinical Microbiology Review, 2010.

 - Among causes of vaginitis, VVC is the second most common cause of vaginal irritation after bacterial vaginosis (BV) and is diagnosed in up to 40% of women with vaginal complaints in the primary care setting.

 - Recurring yeast infections (RVVC) are reported to have the greatest negative impact on work and social life.

 - a 1995 study found that vaginal anti-fungal sales reached $174 million in the US alone.

-The University of Maryland's Complementary and Alternative Medicine guide discusses the effectiveness of number of "alternative" therapies including probiotic and herbal treatments.
-From: University of Maryland 2015
+CANDIDIASISThe University of Maryland's Complementary and Alternative Medicine guide discusses the effectiveness of number of "alternative" therapies including probiotic and herbal treatments in favor of over the counter antibiotics.
+From: University of Maryland, 2015

 - Natural anti-fungals and probiotics improve the body's ability to keep Candida in check.

 - Tea Tree has been shown to be a clinically effective anti-fungal.